Jayden-747/1800_202410_BBY13/README.md

 Content of the project folder:

 ```
 Top level of project folder:
-├── .gitignore               # Git ignore file
+├── .gitignore/                    git ignore file
-├── index.html               # landing HTML file, this is what users see when you come to url
+├── landing-page.html/             landing HTML file, what you see when you come to the site
+├── profile-page.html/             profile HTML file, where to manage and edit your profile stats
+├── schedule-page.htlm/            schedule HTML file, where to schedule workouts and personal plans
+├── settings-page.html/            settings HTML file, where to edit any settings you might want to change
-└── README.md
+└── README.md/

 It has the following subfolders and files:
-├── .git                     # Folder for git repo
+├── .git/                          git transmit
+├── .vscode
+    ├── settings.json
-├── images                   # Folder for images
+├── images/                        images for businesses
-    /blah.jpg                # Acknowledge source
+    ├── fitness.jpg/               acknowledge source
-├── scripts                  # Folder for scripts
+├── scripts/                       scripts unzipped
-    /blah.js                 #
-├── styles                   # Folder for styles
-    /blah.css                #
+    └── script.js/
+├── styles/                        style files
+    ├── home-style.css/
+    ├── profile-style.css/
+    ├── schedule-style.css/
+    └── settings-style.css/
 ```